SEN Information Report

 - Social and Communicative interaction through small group work

-- Lunchtime Homework Club support
+- Lunchtime support with homework in Inclusion

 If a student makes little or no progress in specific areas over a long period then external support services are usually consulted.
 Again, we will record provision and strategies that the student is receiving.
 This might include:

-- A more intensive skills development programme.
+- A more intensive skills development programme

-- Consultation with the Educational Psychologist.
+- Consultation with the External Agencies

 As a parent, you will be contacted regularly.
 An initial meeting will take place to discuss the concerns of your child and plan any additional support.
 We will review and examine achievement through: